-This change in the position of Milky Way usually has to do a lot with the movement of other celestial bodies, because as we all know, the Sun is also a star.
-It is just the beginning step to make you patient enough to watch the movements of stars and other celestial bodies.
+This change in the position of the Milky Way usually has to do a lot with the movement of other celestial bodies, because as we all know, the Sun is also a star.
+It is just the beginning step to making you patient enough to watch the movements of stars and other celestial bodies.

 Start Using a Star Chart

-It depends on you if you want a printed chart or chart online, but possessing either of them will help you gain interest and increase your knowledge in stargazing.
+It depends on you if you want a printed chart or a chart online, but possessing either of them will help you gain interest and increase your knowledge in stargazing.
 Charts usually have many interesting facts and assist you in deciding positions and angles for stargazing.

 By noticing the star patterns you can learn to identify stars, planets and constellations.
 Some may be known, but the invention has no end.
 So, every day, you stargaze a little more; you invent a lot more.